scidac/atom/docs/source/components.rst

 There are many established workflows, dedicated users and use cases represented by both the composite components, as well as for advanced components like GYRO, COGENT and M3D-C1.

+We endeavour to support -- rather than subvert -- current workflows, build essential new infrastructure to address critical modeling gaps, and guide integration of high-performance computing resources to enable new physics capabilities.
+The guiding philosophy of AToM is to take a bottom-up, collaborative approach that focuses on leveraging and integrating the wide spectrum of existing research activities throughout the US fusion community.
+In this way, will take the US fusion program’s existing, mission-critical integrated modeling capabilities and make them even better.

 .. figure:: images/AToM_world.png
   :width: 80%
   :align: center